Although not my place of birth, Australia is my home.

 This cultural search for identity is perhaps also reflected in my own personal journey.

-Folk, regardless of its spelling means “people” in many languages and that’s really ultimately what my vision is all about: You and me.
+The word “folk” has a special connection to me because I was in fact born in Norway, where it translates to “people” and that’s really ultimately what my vision is all about: You and me.
 The “stone” part is probably fairly obvious right?

 But more about that in a moment.